 Ethiopian’s B787 Dreamliners feature a modern in-flight entertainment system with a high-resolution 15,4 inches screen in front of each seat and in-seat power outlets (the inflight audio and video entertainments are accessible with your own mobile devices /tablets).
 The entertainment selection is more limited as compared with other carriers, on both regional and international flights, but it was enough to keep entertained during a few hours.
-Noise-cancelling headphones are offered as well.
+Noise-canceling headphones are offered as well.
 Worth noting, there is no satellite WiFi installed on Ethiopian (yet).

-Business Class passengers receive a decent pillow, a scratchy blanket and an amenity kit.
-On intercontinental flights, the amenity kit has the form of a pouch bag (with hook) and contains an eye mask, ear plugs, socks, pen, toothpick, toothpaste, toothbrush, hairbrush, and lip balm.
-On flights within Africa, the amenity kit is a small bag, with an eye mask, ear plugs, socks, toothpaste and toothbrush.
+Business Class passengers receive a decent pillow, a scratchy blanket, and an amenity kit.
+On intercontinental flights, the amenity kit has the form of a pouch bag (with hook) and contains an eye mask, earplugs, socks, pen, toothpick, toothpaste, toothbrush, hairbrush, and lip balm.
+On flights within Africa, the amenity kit is a small bag, with an eye mask, earplugs, socks, toothpaste, and toothbrush.

 I have to admit I was pretty worried flying the B373 MAX plane that day because of the Lion Air news just in before my flight.
 I felt there is something wrong with this plane and inexperienced pilots would have had a harder time handling it than others.
 That said, assuming Boeing fix the problem with this plane effectively, I would happily fly Ethiopian again.
-Certainly, the food, staff and plane quality in terms of cleanliness and cabin experience was very decent on Ethiopian and while this is not my favourite airline in the world, it’s Business Class stands up well as a solid choice when compared to Business Class on other airlines.
+Certainly, the food, staff, and plane quality in terms of cleanliness and cabin experience was very decent on Ethiopian and while this is not my favorite airline in the world, it’s Business Class stands up well as a solid choice when compared to Business Class on other airlines.
 You can read my Business Class flight reviews in full below:

 In January 7th 2018, I reviewed Business Class in an Ethiopian Airlines Boeing 787-8 Dreamliner from Vienna (Austria) to Dar Es Salaam (Tanzania) with a layover at Ethiopian Airlines’ hub in Addis Ababa (Ethiopia).
 Both flight legs were operated by… Read More.